Whitchurch-Stouffville: History

 In 1877, Stouffville became an incorporated village.
 Stouffville's growth was aided by the establishment of the Toronto and Nipissing Railway, built in 1871, which connected Stouffville and Uxbridge with Toronto.
 In 1877, a second track was built north to Jackson's Point on Lake Simcoe.
 These connections were created in large part to provide a reliable and efficient means of transporting timber harvested and milled in these regions.
 Soon Stouffville Junction serviced thirty trains per day.
 During this time of prosperity, Stouffville businessman R.J.
 Daley built a large music hall, roller-skating rink, and curling rink.
 In 1911 Stouffville had a public library, two banks, two newspapers, as well as telephone and telegraph connections.

-Intensive forestry in Whitchurch Township led to large-scale deforestation, eroding the thinner soils of northern Whitchurch into sand deserts; by 1850 Whitchurch Township was only 35 percent wooded, and that was reduced to 7 percent by 1910.
+Intensive forestry in Whitchurch Township led to large-scale deforestation, eroding the thinner soils of northern Whitchurch into sand deserts; by 1850 Whitchurch Township was only 35 per cent wooded, and that was reduced to 7 per cent by 1910.
 The Lake Simcoe Junction Railway Line was consequently abandoned in 1927.
 Reforestation efforts were begun locally, and with the passage of the Reforestation Act (1911), the process of reclaiming these areas began.
 Vivian Forest, a large conservation area in northern Whitchurch–Stouffville, was established in 1924 for this purpose.
 This development has helped to restore the water-holding capacity of the soil and to reduce the cycles of flash spring floods and summer drought.
 In 2008, the town had more than 62²km of protected forest; the forest is considered one of the most successful restorations of a degraded landscape in North America.
 Yet similar environmental consequences due to increased urbanization were projected in 2007 by the Toronto and Region Conservation Authority as probable for southern Whitchurch–Stouffville (headwaters of the Rouge River watershed) if targeted plantings in this area did not begin quickly.
 Already in 1993, the Whitchurch Historical Committee warned a new generation of "Whitchurch-Stouffville residents" to be "vigilant to treat trees and forests with respect ...
 In the 1990s care must be taken so that urbanization and concrete road-building do not repeat the destruction to our forest heritage."